 Professional retriever training – why it’s worth the investment

 Having your retriever professionally trained is a big deal.
 I understand.
-It’s a big investment in time and money.
+It’s a huge investment in time and money.
 Many of you consider your dog a part of the family, and rightfully so.
-This probably explains why many clients balk when we explain how long our training programs are.
+This probably explains why clients balk when we explain how long our training programs are.
 They don’t want to be without their furry kid for that long.
 I get it.

 But beyond that initial gut reaction, I think most people are not considering the big picture.
 It is important to understand the huge benefits that you and your family will reap from having a well-trained retriever.
 I have five children, so I compare it to this.
 When a child wants to attend a camp or other function that will take them away for weeks or longer, I may hesitate, but most likely I will concede and allow the child to attend the camp or function.
 Why?
 Because deep down I know it is a good thing for the kid.
 He/she will grow and learn and ultimately benefit from the experience.